gtb-2022-wang-shuhan/.github/profile/README.md

 ### I am ... a girl :girl:
 ![this is how I look like](https://github.com/gtb-2022-wang-shuhan/.github/blob/main/profile/photo.jpg)

+### I was learning Chemical Engineering

+No pics here

 ### This is the city where I am living now :point_down:	(Guess where :see_no_evil:)
 ![how to insert an image](https://github.com/gtb-2022-wang-shuhan/.github/blob/main/profile/%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20211117152346.jpg)